SHOULD OUR THYROID HORMONAL ASSESSMENT BE REVIEWED?

 · Many other hormones suffer the same fate as DHEA: Melatonin, Progesterone, Allopregnanolone, Testosterone and Thyroid hormone all go down over time, mostly by slow, gradual loss of production.

-This can happen with Melatonin in the “teens”, Progesterone and Allopregnanolone in the twenties, Testosterone in the thirties or earlier and particularly Oestrogen, which disappears naturally in the early fifties but can fall to almost zero in the late thirties or early forties and to absolute zero .
-If the ovaries are surgically removed .
+· In some people several hormone levels can “crash” suddenly, causing various symptoms of deficiency depending on which hormones are involved.
+This can happen with Melatonin in the “teens”, Progesterone and Allopregnanolone in the twenties, Testosterone in the thirties or earlier and particularly Oestrogen, which disappears in the early fifties but can fall to zero in the late thirties or early forties.

 · Thus assesssment of “normal” in the presence of “natural age related hormonal change” is very difficult.